dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ### Merge

-The [merge](../../general-usage/incremental-loading.md) disposition merges the data from the resource with the data in the destination.
+The [merge](../../general-usage/incremental-loading.md) write disposition merges the data from the resource with the data in the destination.
 For `merge` disposition you would need to specify a `primary_key` for the resource:

 ```python